-- Canvas Conversation feature (preferred)
+- Email: hua.dai@csuci.edu

 - Zoom (by appointment)

-- Email: hua.dai@csuci.edu
+- Canvas conversation

 - Office Hours: This course is delivered online via an asynchronous mode.
-Please use email to communicate with me or schedule a Zoom meeting during virtual office hours at 10:00 am--11:00am on Tuesdays/Thursdays
+Please use email to communicate with me or schedule a Zoom meeting during virtual office hours (10:30-noon, Mondays & Wednesdays.

-Dear students,
+Dear students

-Welcome to MIS310 - Management Information System Fall 2021 class!
+Welcome to MIS310 - Management Information System Fall 2023 class!
 I am really glad you are here.
-We have an exciting sixteen weeks together to learn and do quite a bit (starting officially on August 23rd).
+We have an exciting eight weeks together to learn and do quite a bit (starting officially on August 19, 2023).
 I hope you find this class as beneficial and rewarding as I intended with its design.
 In preparation for the class, please log in to your CI Learn via Canvas and click on our course name from the "Dashboard" and review all the information presented in the "Course Information" module.
-The "Course Information" module includes the syllabus as a whole for ease in printing but the various areas of the syllabus are provided as topics in the "Course Information" area for quick access within Canvas.
+The "Course Information" module includes the syllabus as a whole for ease of printing but the various areas of the syllabus are provided as topics in the "Course Information" area for quick access within Canvas.
 I also prepared a detailed course calendar.
-Please review the calendar and let me know if you have any questions on the topics and scheduling.
+Please review the calendar and let me know if you have any questions about the topics and schedule.
 Again, welcome to our MIS310 class.
 I am very much looking forward to working with each of you!
-Wish you a successful semester!
+Wish you have a successful summer semester!